lilyball/textmate-bundles/Review/Bundles/GetBundles.tmbundle/Support/help.markdown

 * “GetBundles” updates the “Support Folder” even if it is up-to-date.
 Why?
 > This only could happen if you install a bundle just after the bundle list appeared.
 The internal routine to check for an update runs as background process.

+* The "status" column lists illogical messages.
+What can I do?
+> This can happen if the installation source of a bundle differs from the stored source in GetBundles' preference file.
+Try to remove that file manually. [see also here](#sect_2.1)

 # Appendix #